asechres/taylor-swift-song-data/README.md

 - Performed statistical tests to test for correlation.
 - Modeled findings with visuals.

-All of the code and commentary is contained in the SwiftSongAnalysis.ipynb file Python is the only language used
+All of the code and commentary is contained in the SwiftSongAnalysis.ipynb file.

+Python is the only language used